‘Recovery Happens’ event to celebrate transformation

 The event is sponsored by Placer County Health and Human Services; Mental Health, Alcohol and Drug Board members; and numerous other community partners.

-Although recovery is officially celebrated each September, Placer County offers a variety of resources and treatment programs year-round, which can be found here.
+Although recovery is officially celebrated each September, Placer County offers a variety of resources and treatment programs year-round.
+View treatments.